magi-1/lattice/README.md

   - [ ] These orders need to be streamed live (local) market data so they know when to execute.
 A investor base method that calls a status method at every evaluate_market() time step!
 Note this is very fast since often you wont have that many orders out at a given time.
 The status method for a local order will take price as input and trigger the withdrawl from wallet.
 If it is a live order, it will trigger a withdrawl from the local wallet, since we are emulating the ftx wallet.
 Good accounting!
 - [ ] Wallet config, "balances" paramter no longer optional but creates a ftx subaccount to deploy the strategy on.
 This would make a subaccount and transfer money from main wallet to the sub account.
 - [ ] Add tests for all the feature classes to make sure that the have the correct output dimention (nodes, k)
+- [ ] Reserve backtesting for inference, not training.

 ```yaml
 wallet: